pinecone-io/cli/CONTRIBUTING.md

 ./dist/pinecone_darwin_arm64/pinecone index delete --name "example-index"
 ```

+## Troubleshooting

+Some facts that could be useful:

+- Configuration files are stored in `~/.config/pinecone`
+- You can enable debug output with the `PINECONE_LOG_LEVEL=DEBUG` env var
+- Are you pointed at the correct environment?
+The current value of the environment setting (i.e. prod or staging) is controlled through `pinecone config set-environment staging` is not clearly surfaced through the printed output.
+If things aren't working as you expect, you might be pointed in the wrong place.
+See `cat ~/.config/pinecone/config.yaml` to confirm.

 ## Releasing the CLI

 To make a new release, you simply tag a commit with a version and push it.
 The heavy lifting all happens in CI.